ducklang-community/ducklang/README.md

 Ducklang takes a *keep it as simple as needed* approach to community organisation.
-At the moment that means the language originator acting as a de-facto product manager, shepherding the language between differing concepts and goals.
+At the moment that means the language originator acting as a de-facto product manager shepherding the language between differing concepts and goals.

-The project code is young, and as such any code is welcome, however scrappy (good quality code is welcome too :)
+The project code is young and as such any code is welcome, however scrappy (good quality code is welcome too :)

 ## Code of conduct